bobbycomet/kernel-autotune-V2/README.md

 - **Fallback chains**: BBR falls back to cubic; z3fold zpool falls back to zbud; unsupported I/O schedulers are skipped per-device.
 - **Dry-run mode**: Fully safe, prints every action that would be taken without writing anything to disk or sysfs.

+Kernel Autotune is licensed under the GPLv3, and forks and derivative projects are welcome.

+If you build on Kernel Autotune, please:

+- Keep the GPLv3 license terms intact.
+- Give appropriate credit to the original Kernel Autotune project.
+- Include a link back to this repository where practical.

+If you're building something cool with it, I'd love to hear about it!

 ## Community and Support

 - **Discord:** [Join Here](https://discord.gg/7fEt5W7DPh)